"Vicente's paintings and sculptures

 Basque artist par excellence

 Vicente Jáuregui Presa was born in Bilbao in 1961.
-He went to grade school at El Salvador school and attended Gaztelueta College in Bilbao, where he finished high school.
+He went to grade school in El Salvador and attended Gaztelueta College in Bilbao, where he finished high school.
 He obtained his degree in Fine Arts from the University of the Basque Country.
-As a student at El Salvador, he won a school competition with a poster he created about hunger and exhibited twice in Gaztelueta in Las Arenas, Vizcaya.
+As a student in El Salvador, he won a school competition with a poster he created about hunger and exhibited it twice in Gaztelueta in Las Arenas, Vizcaya.

 His early years as an artist saw him doing private commissions and a mural.
 At the beginning of his studies in Fine Arts, he took part in various collective exhibitions and competitions with other local artists at such Bilbao venues as the CAMB Cultural Centre and the Tango Gallery.
 Then one of his posters was chosen for the Bilbao Fine Arts celebration.
-During the summer of 1976 he began a French course at the University of Caen in Normandy.
-In the summer of 1979 he stayed in the UK for a brief period of time.
-To get by, he worked at W.U.S Priory Farm Camp in Visbech, Cambridgeshire with other foreign students.
+During the summer of 1976, he began a French course at the University of Caen in Normandy.
+In the summer of 1979, he stayed in the U.K. for a brief period.
+To get by, he worked at W.U.S.
+Priory Farm Camp in Wisbech, Cambridgeshire, with other international students.

-In Paris and London he was introduced to the last European Art Movement as well as to great art pieces from the Classical and Post-Impressionist periods.
-In the '80s, Vicente returned to Paris and directly sold his works, mostly collages, on the streets at the Place Beaubourg.
-He even had an offer for a collective exhibition at Claude-Joey Gallery, but he wasn’t able to self-finance it.
-In the same period, he created a poster announcing Aste Nagusia, the major summer festival in Bilbao, a poster that was shown in La Sala de la CAV in the Gran Via in Bilbao.
+In Paris and London, he was introduced to the last European Art Movement and great art pieces from the Classical and Post-Impressionist periods.
+In the '80s, Vicente returned to Paris and directly sold his works, primarily collages, on the streets at the Place Beaubourg.
+He even had an offer for a collective exhibition at Claude-Joey Gallery, but he couldn't self-finance it.
+In the same period, he created a poster announcing Aste Nagusia, the foremost summer festival in Bilbao, and a poster shown in La Sala de la C.A.V. in the Gran Via in Bilbao.

-During that same year he also exhibited various sculptures and paintings in Totem Bar in the Port in Santa Maria, Cadiz, Spain.
-The very same bar acquired two of his sculptures in polychrome, which still remain there today.
+During that same year, he also exhibited various sculptures and paintings in Totem Bar in the Port of Santa Maria, Cadiz, Spain.
+The same bar acquired two of his sculptures in polychrome, which remain there today.
 For the bar, he also created a mural.